Course Objectives This course aims to describe and explain -

-Once your application is approved, you will be sent (by e-mail) an offer to accept admission to the course.
+Once your application is processed, you will be sent (by e-mail) an offer to accept admission.

 At this point, you will also be asked to arrange for official transcripts of post-secondary education to be supplied: these must be sent directly from the issuing institution(s) (as detailed in the Documents Required section).

-The issuing institution(s) should mail the official transcript(s) to the following address:
+The issuing institution(s) should mail or email the official transcript(s) to the following mailing or email address:

 College of Graduate Graduate and Postdoctoral Studies (Attn: Jordan Heise)